Standish Masterman: Background

 William Fairless Masterman (1840–1927), whose middle name was originally Fairles, was the paternal grandfather of Standish Masterman.
 Noted as an evangelical Christian and benefactor, he resided at Mayfield Lodge, Christ Church Road, Folkestone.
-The elder of the two sons of John Masterman of Walworth Castle, he married in 1874, in Dublin as her second husband, Sophia Mary Macnamara née Hartrick, third daughter of Standish Hartrick of New Ross, co.
-Wexford.
+The elder of the two sons of John Masterman of Walworth Castle, he married in 1874, in Dublin as her second husband, Sophia Mary Macnamara née Hartrick, third daughter of Standish Hartrick of New Ross, County Wexford.

 John Standish Masterman (died 1967) was the only son of William Fairless Masterman, and the father of Standish Masterman.
 He married in 1911 Phyllis Gordon, daughter of John Gordon of Folkestone.
 A officer of the West Kent Militia with rank of Captain, in 1910 he was the Folkestone secretary of the National Service League.
 During World War I he worked for the Red Cross.
 He had a temporary British Army rank of Captain from the end of 1916 as a recruiting officer.